 All set?
 Let’s go through each symmetry setting to see how they function.

-With the default Vertical option selected and the Assisted Drawing toggled to ON, Tap Done to open the canvas in full-screen mode.
+With the default Vertical symmetry guide selected and the Assisted Drawing toggled to ON, Tap Done to open the canvas in full-screen mode.

-Your symmetry line runs vertically in the center of your screen and any mark you make will be mirrored on the opposite side of that line.
+You’ll see a vertical symmetry line in the center of your screen and any mark you make will be mirrored on the opposite side of that line.

 Draw a simple shape and it will automatically mirror itself.
 Hold your finger down on the line and it will smooth your line perfectly.
 This is the Quickshape tool at work.

 The Horizontal symmetry tool works in exactly the same way as the vertical tool.
-The only difference is the change of axis.
+The only difference is the change of axis and you’ll see a horizontal symmetry line in the middle of your canvas

 You can use the blue and green cursors in the same way, except this time, when you reset the symmetry line cursors they will default to the horizontal position.
 Simple.